 Instead, this is a flywheel blaster, which means there is an acceleration trigger that revs the mechanism to fire out the rounds.

 This mechanism is powered by 6 D-size batteries, so this baby is ready to power through some long sessions.
-As mentioned above, this blaster can also hold the Nerf Rival rechargeable battery pack, handy if you’re tired of spending your coin on batteries.
+As mentioned above, this blaster can also hold the Nerf Rival rechargeable battery pack, which is handy if you’re tired of spending your coin on batteries.

 5. Keep Popping